10.10.1813 (Le Roncole, Italy) – 27.01.1901 (Milano, Italy)

 As before in “Rigoletto” and “Il trovatore”, Verdi placed a person who was ostracized and rejected by society at the center of the action.
 An opera about a courtesan dying of tuberculosis was unprecedented for the time.

-In the staging in Berlin, which took place in Ernst-Reuter-Saal, Anna Długołęcka used elements of the stage design symbolizing the bygone era, destruction, neglect, disruption of the hierarchy of values characteristic of the dramatic fate of the main character – Violetta Valery.
-Original graphics and acoustics, participation in the project of local creative circles.
-The Orchestra Sinfonia Masovia under the direction of Dariusz Mikulski played very exact and dynamic.
-All of this created a unique spectacle widely reported in national and international media.
+In the staging in Wałbrzych, which took place in the historic “Old Mine”, Anna Długołęcka used elements of the stage design symbolizing the bygone era, destruction, neglect, disruption of the hierarchy of values characteristic of the dramatic fate of the main character – Violetta Valery.
+Original graphics and acoustics, participation in the project of local creative circles – traditional and modern dance groups – a combination of tango with hip-hop and street dance, a team of seniors and artists from Wałbrzych drama theaters, participation of internationally renowned singers in combination with the orchestra’s masterful musical direction Sudecka Philharmonic under the direction of Dariusz Mikulski resulted in a unique spectacle widely reported in local, national and international media.

 Producers and main performers: